microsoft/verona/docs/internal_abi.md

 Variables or fields of union types are *discriminated unions*.
 The simplest representation would be to store a buffer of the largest type and an integer large enough to store a unique value for each type.
-For example, a `U8 | Float64 | Foo*` could be represented as a 64-bit buffer followed by a 2-bit integer.
+For example, a `U8 | Float64 | Foo*` could be represented as a 64-bit buffer for the values followed by a 2-bit integer for the discriminator.
 At an abstract level, the Verona internal ABI does exactly that, with two observations that allow denser packing:

  - Singleton types (equivalent to Pony primitives [*note:* do we have a name for these yet]) have a single instance and so the body can be elided in some cases and the value stored entirely in the tag discriminator.